 Increasing crime in District 7 is of concern to all of us.
 I'll work hard to lower the crime rate by partnering with our local law enforcement community, service providers, neighborhood groups, community leaders, business owners and other interested parties.
 Everyone deserves to feel safe in their neighborhood and broader community.
 We need enough law enforcement officers to enable them to be proactive and to implement greater levels of community policing.
 We need to make sure officers have the training and equipment they need to be effective, equitable and accountable.
-Adding resources like mental health professionals/crisis response teams to help law enforcement respond appropriately means freeing up our officers to focus on priority crimes and the worst offenders.
+Adding resources like mental health professionals/crisis response teams to help law enforcement respond appropriately to certain calls means freeing up our officers to focus on priority crimes and the worst offenders.
 I am committed to working on all of these things collaboratively with community stakeholders.

 Having good, living-wage jobs here in Pierce County is critical to ensuring our residents are stable and thriving.
 Having enough jobs locally also impacts housing and transportation: When people live near where they work, we can cut transportation costs, ease traffic congestion and improve the quality of life for folks who can spend more time with their families and in their communities.
 I started my career in economic development and I love serving our local Chamber of Commerce and Main Street Association today.
 I've been a strong advocate for our local businesses while on the City of Gig Harbor Council.
 Ensuring everyone has adequate broadband is part of the economic development/COVID recovery discussion.